BtheGit/redux-redux/README.md

 }
 ```

+It's starting to look a lot like Redux!

 ### Chapter 8: Teenage Mutant Ninja Functions!

 Way back in chapter 3 we spent a few minutes talking about some of the features of Redux, like copying state rather than changing it directly and time-travel debugging, and then we completely ignored them until now.

-So let's talk about mutability.
-First of all, that doesn't mean being able to suddenly turn off the sound.
-Mutability is about whether something is able to change or not.
-Now this may seem confusing because it's rather obvious that things have to change inside of a program in order for anything to work.
-The real question is how to change things.
+So let's take a moment to talk about mutability.
+First of all, that doesn't mean being able to suddenly kill the sound.
+Mutability is about whether something is able to change or not (in the sense of mutate, not mute).
+Now this may seem confusing to care about because it's rather obvious that things have to change inside of a program in order for anything to work.
+But the real question is how to change things.
 Do we tinker around with the thing itself or do we create a copy of the thing, take it to the side, change it, and then replace the original thing with the changed copy?
 The first way is mutable, the second is what we call immutable.
 Instead of changing things we keep creating new copies of the things and replacing the old ones.
 That's pretty much it.

-So why go through all the trouble instead of just changing something directly?
-Well, part of it is to be cool obviously.
-But it also helps us with another problem we touched on earlier, unpredictability and race conditions.
-Think about it like this.
-We have one piece of state and two functions.
-Each function does something to the state and both start running at the same time.
-But maybe one function changes the state in a way that breaks the other function.
-That's no good.
-Instead, we can create a separate copy of the state and pass it to each function.
-They can do whatever they want to the state without breaking the other function.
-At the end we get the changed copies back and replace the original with those.
-Now, you may notice it doesn't necessarily solve the problem of the order of replacing the original state at the end (this is where you start running into 'async', i.e. things that take an unpredictable amount of time to complete), but it does solve the problem of a function breaking halfway through running because some unknown outside function messed with the state it was working on.
+So why go through all that trouble instead of just changing something directly?
+Well, part of it is to be cool obviously (we are in the era of bespoke everything).
+But it also helps us with another problem we touched on earlier, unpredictability.
+If one part of the program is looking at the current state of the store while another part is changing it then all kinds of craziness can happen.

-So, how can we take this idea and use it in our own store?
-Well, first of all, we only have to worry about the function that actually changes the state.
-Our dispatch is only a messenger (and we've already made sure it can't have nested calls (dispatches inside of dispatches)).
-However, we haven't done anything to handle multiple dispatch calls from the outside at the same time.
-That means our changeState function might have the same problem we described in the paragraph above.
-Let's fix that.
+So, how can we take this idea of immutability and use it in our own store?
 Instead of changeState directly changing (mutating) our state, let's give it a copy of the state and then receive a copy back and replace the original state.
 Now, where should we put all this logic?
 In our gatekeeping dispatch function of course!

 To do this, we have to make a few changes.
 Dispatch will have to provide the state explicitly to our changeState, changeState will have to return new state instead of directly changing the original state object, and dispatch will have to receive that new state and replace the original state with it.
 We should also avoid some confusion resuing the word 'state' everywhere.
-Let's call our current state, before it goes through changeState, currentState instead.
+Let's call our current state, before it goes through changeState, 'currentState' instead.

 There's one more thing we can do here.
 We've had an empty 'else' block for a long time.
 It stood for cases where nothing would change.
 So now, to have the same effect, we'll just return the original state unchanged (remember, our new changeState has to return something!):